balancer/scaffold-balancer-v3/README.md

 Ultimately, this repo can be used to create custom pool factories, custom pools from said factory, and register and initialize them so the pools can be interacted with using this repo's front end, all in a local environment.
 Before jumping into all of that, it is key that developers understand the general make-up of a custom pool.

 Therefore, this checkpoint focuses on writing the smart contract for a custom pool (without a factory).
-We will walk through the `ConstantPricePoolExample.sol` found within `packages/foundry/contracts/ConstantPricePoolExample.sol`.
+We will walk through the `ConstantPricePool.sol` found within `packages/foundry/contracts/ConstantPricePool.sol`.

 ---